doc4d/docs/docs/Concepts/dt_boolean.md

 If exp1 is falsy, the calculation is stopped without evaluating exp2, and exp1 is returned.
 If exp1 is truthy, the calculation returns exp2.

-The following table summarizes the different cases and the value returned for the **&&** operator:
+The following table summarizes the different cases for the **&&** operator:

 |Expr1	|Expr2	|  Value returned
 |---|---|---|